13 Best Places to Visit in Vietnam

-Although Vietnam still evokes memories of war, anyone who comes and visits will find a country of beautiful and peaceful villages with its soaring mountains and hills inhabited by at least 42 tribes, rich deltas, rivers with limestone hills, and cities with so much history and culture.
+Although Vietnam still evokes memories of war today, it offers some of the best places to visit in Southeast Asia.
+Anyone who comes and visits will find a country of beautiful and peaceful villages with its soaring mountains and hills inhabited by at least 42 tribes, rich deltas, rivers with limestone hills, and cities with so much history and culture.

 For European countries, it is easy to write lists of must sees.
 Europe has a legacy of buildings, walls, cathedrals and monuments that have become part of world culture and, hence, part of every tourist portfolio.
 Imagine going to France and not seeing the Eiffel Tower.
 Imagine going to Italy and not visiting the Vatican.